frontal1660/VanuatuWebForensic/README.md

 1. Action #1

 The hacker successfully authenticates with crushadmin user, with the correct password:
-He's got an admin cookie.
+He now has an admin cookie set.

 ```
 POST|03/07/2025 16:03:36.641|[HTTP:541455_33326_8sB::147.45.112.220] READ: *POST /WebInterface/function/ HTTP/1.1*